jruby/blog.jruby.org/_posts/2011-11-17-jrubycommunity.md

 ### JRuby and Rails Deployment Survey

 The question was posed as to what OS and what app server was used for JRuby and Rails deployment.
-Most users mentioned that they were doing development work on Mac OSX, which is normal for the Ruby community in general.
+Most users mentioned that they were doing development work on Mac OS X, which is normal for the Ruby community in general.
 The server operating systems were a mix of RedHat and Debian based (RedHat, CentOS, Fedora, Debian, Ubuntu).
 There were a few Windows users (Windows 2008 Server), and a Solaris and AIX user.
 As for the app servers, Tomcat had the lead with Jetty, Trinidad and Torquebox also getting mentions.
 A few users also mentioned WebSphere and Glassfish.

 This leads me to the conclusion that:

 * We need to ensure the install guide for these app servers is up to date, especially the widely used Tomcat server.
 * On that note finding links to the official pages of specific distributions on installing JRuby would be helpful
-* A lot of users were noting that Mac OSX is their main development box, so revisiting the installer and ensuring it meets its needs would be a good idea
+* A lot of users were noting that Mac OS X is their main development box, so revisiting the installer and ensuring it meets its needs would be a good idea